AntonAltm02/symptomtree/README.md

-# symptomtree
+# Symptomtree.ai

 SymptomTree.ai is a (agentic) health assistant designed to bridge the gap between subjective patient experiences and clinical-grade data.
+By utilizing MedGemma (a medically tuned LLM), the platform allows users to log symptoms in natural language, which the AI then converts into structured medical data while asking targeted follow-up questions to clarify severity and patterns.
+Unlike static trackers, SymptomTree.ai serves as a proactive health partner with "memory”, correlating patient inputs with real-time data from wearables (like Apple Watch or Whoop).
+This creates a holistic, high-fidelity health diary that can be exported directly into clinician workflows via FHIR messages or PDF summaries.